-CITP Blog is hosted by Princeton’s Center for Information Technology Policy, a research center that studies digital technologies in public life.
+CITP Blog is hosted by Princeton University’s Center for Information Technology Policy, a research center that studies digital technologies in public life.
 Here you’ll find comment and analysis from the digital frontier, written by the Center’s faculty, students, and friends.

 -